awsaavedra/building-an-llm-from-scratch/README.md

 # Project objectives
 - [x] Initialize the model from scratch by ourselves
 - [ ] Then we are going to try to surpass that model that we loaded
+    - [ ] we will rediscover the weights from scratch
+        - [ ] We want to process these token sequences and feed them into a transformer
+            - [ ] Specifically, rearrange tokens into the `idx` variable within the the model.
+                - Each **batch** should be `T` tokens setup which is shape of `(B, T)`
+                - Where `T` cannot be larger than the `MAX_SEQUENCE` length
+                - Two tensors:
+                    - offset tensor tokens + 1
+                    - labels
+                - So within the model we created a dataloader object that loads these objects into the transformer
-    - we will rediscover the weights from scratch Things different from transformer architecture paper (Attention is all you need) - Figure 1 in paper
+                - Then outputs the loss (function) Things different from transformer architecture paper (Attention is all you need) - Figure 1 in paper
     - ChatGPT2 does not have an encoder, so the entire encoder is missing.
     - The attached cross-attention pathway that was using the encoder is missing as well